jetbrains-academy/scala-tutorial/Structuring Information/Defining Alternatives With Sealed Traits/task.md

   }
 }
 ```
-If we try to run the above code to see how the compiler informs us that
+We can try to run the above code to see how the compiler informs us that
 we don’t handle all the cases in `nonExhaustiveDuration`.

 ### Equals